fedeghe/leonardo/src/docs/README.md

 ```
 if all are needed is enough to pass '*'.

-Now we can create new elements using the L element.
+Now we can create new `Elements` through L.

 $$tags.md$$